-- Act as advisors to CAP regarding issues and practice of Neuropathology, including recommendations for handling and processing specific surgical and autopsy tissue samples. - Monitor new and emerging issues/practices/technologies in neuropathology practice that may impact CAP members. - Serve as interface with appropriate professional organizations (e.g., current, and former committee members are officers and hold leadership positions in the American Association of Neuropathologists). - Contribute to continuing education of members: - Prepare new cases and discussions, and review responses for the Neuropathology (NP) Program - Support the CAP and other CAP committees and programs by providing: - Cases (clinical history, questions, discussion, and references) and paraffin blocks for the Performance Improvement in Surgical Pathology (PIP) Program - Cases (including clinical history, questions, discussion, references, and images) for the Autopsy (AU) Program - Questions/images for the Autopsy and Forensic Pathology Self-Assessment - Contribute to CAP publications (e.g., chapters in Autopsy Performance and Reporting, 2nd edition, 2003) - o Participate in educational programs at annual CAP meetings. - Review and make recommendations regarding CAP Cancer Checklists.
+- Act as advisors to CAP regarding issues and practice of Neuropathology, including recommendations for handling and processing specific surgical and autopsy tissue samples. - Monitor new and emerging issues/practices/technologies in neuropathology practice that may impact CAP members. - Serve as interface with appropriate professional organizations (e.g., current, and former committee members are officers and hold leadership positions in the American Association of Neuropathologists). - Contribute to continuing education of members: - o Prepare new cases and discussions, and review responses for the Neuropathology (NP) Program - Support the CAP and other CAP committees and programs by providing: - Cases (clinical history, questions, discussion, and references) and paraffin blocks for the Performance Improvement in Surgical Pathology (PIP) Program - Cases (including clinical history, questions, discussion, references, and images) for the Autopsy (AU) Program - Questions/images for the Autopsy and Forensic Pathology Self-Assessment - Contribute to CAP publications (e.g., chapters in Autopsy Performance and Reporting, 2nd edition, 2003) - Participate in educational programs at annual CAP meetings. - Review and make recommendations regarding CAP Cancer Checklists.

-- Expertise in neuropathology is required for 2024. - Practicing neuropathologists or surgical pathologist with subspecialty interest/expertise. - Interest in promoting pathology as a specialty and neuropathology as a subspecialty. - Interest in promoting excellence in neuropathology practice. - Ability to communicate with non-subspecialists about neuropathology.
+- Expertise in neurodegeneration, adult CNS tumors, Forensic neuropathology and Molecular Pathology is needed. - Neuropathologists in academia and private practice are encouraged to apply. - Practicing neuropathologists or surgical pathologist with subspecialty interest/expertise. - Interest in promoting pathology as a specialty and neuropathology as a subspecialty. - Interest in promoting excellence in neuropathology practice. - Ability to communicate with non-subspecialists about neuropathology.